KaziKoIzak/Assign1/readMe.md

+Here we have these programs and instead of having an optional activation of Part A and Part B, the programs runs both of them back to back, so if you scroll up you can see Part A and further down you can where it says part B

 Hey, in order to run the files you, this is what you have to do

+I would've sent you the executables, but unfortunately I have an ARM processor, so the binary file would be unable to be executed on your system.

 For the C++ program, just type in the following command